Hardneck vs Softneck Garlic: Quick Answer

 Knowing when to harvest is key:

-- Hardneck garlic: Harvest when half the leaves are brown.
+- Hardneck garlic: Harvest when about half the leaves are brown.

-- Softneck garlic: Harvest when bottom leaves are brown but upper leaves still green.
+- Softneck garlic: Harvest when bottom leaves are brown but upper leaves are still green.

 Use a fork to gently lift each garlic bulb.
-Avoid tugging, which can damage the garlic head.
+Avoid tugging, which can damage the bulb wrappers.
 See our harvesting garlic guide.

 Storing Garlic